$0 When Your Disabled Child Leaves School: South Africa Transition Checklist

 The Three Pillars of Employer Incentives

-There are three distinct mechanisms that make hiring a disabled young person financially attractive for a South African employer.
-They are separate instruments, they stack on top of each other, and very few employers fully understand all three.
+There are three distinct mechanisms that can make hiring a disabled young person financially attractive for a South African employer.
+They are separate instruments that can be used together when the relevant conditions are met, and very few employers fully understand all three.
 That creates an information advantage for families who do their homework.

 1. The Section 12H Learnership Tax Allowance

-Section 12H of the Income Tax Act is specifically designed to incentivize employer investment in accredited SETA learnerships.
-It allows employers to claim a deduction against taxable income — not merely a rebate against tax owed — for each learner enrolled in a registered learnership.
+Section 12H of the Income Tax Act 58 of 1962 is specifically designed to incentivize employer investment in accredited SETA learnerships.
+It allows employers to claim a deduction against taxable income — not merely a rebate against tax owed — for each learner enrolled in a qualifying registered learnership.

 For a learner with a disability, the deductions are substantially enhanced: